garpofficial/garp.readthedocs.io/docs/construct3.md

 # Construct
 Construct is a programmable game engine for HTML5 games and a good entry level into gaming.
-The Atheios team has developed a construct 3 module which can be embedded into your game project.
+The GARP team has developed a construct 3 modul which can be embedded into your game project.
 It provides a possibility to send and receive data via a websocket.

 The module can be found here: